 The Group is exposed to financial risks such as foreign exchange risk, credit risk, interest rate risk and liquidity risk.
 The management of risk is achieved by the central Treasury department, which operates using specific guidelines set by the Board of Directors.
 The Treasury department identifies, determines and hedges the financial risks in cooperation with the Groups' subsidiaries that face these risks.
-The Board of Directors provides written instructions and directions for the general management of the risk, as well as specific instructions for the management of specific risks such as foreign exchange risk, interest rate risk and credit risk.
+The Board of Directors provides written instructions and directions for the general management of the risk, as well as specific instructions for the management of specific risks such as credit risk, foreign exchange risk and interest rate risk.